How do you tell a story of Africa to a Western audience without diluting what it means for Africans?

 – a memorable stakeholder comment that helped inform the visual direction of the Adeso brand.

-The Adeso rebrand was a year-long process from phone call to brand launch.
-We continued to work closely with Adeso to deliver the brand roll out and provided the tools for them to proactively manage their fundraising and communications.
+The Adeso identity refresh was a year-long process from phone call to launch.
+We continued to work closely with Adeso to roll out their new brand and provided the tools for them to proactively manage their fundraising and communications.

-It can be difficult to gauge the success of a branding project – how do you measure the success of something as intangible as brand?
-It lacks the clear KPIs of a campaign and can take a few years to have an impact.
+It can be difficult to gauge the success of a branding project.
+How do you measure the success of something as intangible as identity?
+It lacks the clear performance indicators of a campaign and can take a few years to have an impact.